 A few years ago, BMW was the benchmark for driver involvement.
 The M cars were the pinnacle, as you’d expect.
 But even its SUVs felt so alive in comparison with the competition.
 The steering feel, the front end grip, the way the cars cornered with ease – BMW’s X5 and its little brother, the X3, just wiped the floor with the others.

-Fast forward to 2018 and things have changed.
-The 2018 BMW X3 is still an amazing machine, with space, power and quality aplenty, but driving involvement?
+Fast forward to 2019 and things have changed.
+The 2019 BMW X3 is still an amazing machine, with space, power and quality aplenty, but driving involvement?
 Let’s just say that BMW has been left behind in that department.

 The starting price is $43,645, which is around $3000 more than the previous model, and it’s definitely well stocked, but when you add in a few niceties, you can watch the dollars add up in a staggeringly quick fashion.

 The model we tested here is one that’s more popular in Europe and some Australasian countries, being the xDrive20d.
-As the name suggests, it’s all-wheel drive (there’s a rear-wheel drive variant coming very soon), but under the bonnet is a 2.0-litre turbocharged diesel.
+As the name suggests, it’s all-wheel drive (there’s a rear-wheel drive variant coming very soon), but under the bonnet is a 2.0-liter turbocharged diesel.

 Helping match the engine’s smoothness is the lovely eight-speed automatic which also comes with paddle shifters if you want to take manual control.
 However, we’d wager that most drivers will just leave it in Drive and let the car sort out shifting.
 Considering how good this gearbox is at reading driving situations, this is definitely the best option.